john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 As you can see, `f()` and `g()` do the same thing and can be used in similar ways.

  * **Note**: The lambda definition does not include a `return` statement -- it always contains a single expression which is then returned.
- * **Note**: You can put a lambda definition anywhere a function is expected, and you don't have to assign it to a variable at all.

-Let us try to print the even numbers in the Fibonacci Sequence (the usual way):
+Let's print the even numbers in the Fibonacci Sequence (the usual way):

     fibonacci = [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233]